"Bulldog" Ben Robinson: Oklahoma Senate

 Robinson was first elected to the Oklahoma Senate in 1988.

-Robinson ran for reelection to a second term in 1992.
+Robinson ran for re-election to a second term in 1992.

-In 1996, Robinson faced a primary challenge from former state representative John Monks of Muskogee, who had lost his Oklahoma House of Representatives seat two years prior.
-Robinson defeated Monks in the primary with 64% of the vote.
+In 1996, Ben Robinson faced a primary challenge from former state representative John Monks of Muskogee, who had lost his Oklahoma House of Representatives seat two years prior.
+He defeated Monks in the primary with 64% of the vote.
 Despite trailing by a large margin, Monks requested a recount.
 The recount stopped at Monks request after 3 of 36 precincts were recounted, resulting in Robinson gaining three votes.